Ensono/amido.github.io/docs/workloads/azure/data/getting_started/fabric_deployment_guide.md

 ## Step 2: Create a Microsoft Fabric Workspace

 Workspaces are places to collaborate with colleagues to create collections of items such as lakehouses, warehouses, and reports. please refer below Microsoft link for details on [Fabric workspaces](https://learn.microsoft.com/en-us/fabric/get-started/workspaces).
-You may create a workspace per envirnoment, to align to your data platform.
+You may create a workspace per environment, to align to your data platform.
 To setup a Fabric workspace:

 1. Go to [https://app.fabric.microsoft.com](https://app.fabric.microsoft.com) and sign-in to your organization's portal.
 You will need a Power BI Pro license and workspace admin rights on your account to create workspaces.
 2. Select the __Data Engineering__ 'experience' from the left plane.
 Select __Workspaces__ from the left pane, then the __New Workspace__ button.